OmarShehata/computational-sandbox-101/notes.md

 - Substack proxy (basic server / writing to disk or DB)
 - Live survey / collecting data
 - Network visualizations for Katt / twitter data
+- How to call an LLM API / use a nomic local model

 Deployments